 Information based upon visual inspection included specific conditions as follows: missing street signs damaged street lights, sidewalks and pedestrian circulation, etc.

 Street Conditions

-Damage to streets was quite extensive Hurricane Katrina. from Based upon a block-by-block, street-by-street
+Damage to streets was quite extensive from Hurricane Katrina.
+Based upon a block-by-block, street-by-street assessment it has been estimated that 21,300 linear feet of street need to be replaced.